zachlatta/school/sophomore/world-history/notes/1-the-neolithic-revolution-and-the-birth-of-civilization.md

 * The move to agriculture was extremely gradual.
   * Early experimenters always continued hunting and gathering to survive.
-* As the Stone Age peoples became more adept and cultivating a growing range of craps, the effort they expended on activities outside of agriculture diminished.
+* As the Stone Age peoples became more adept and cultivating a growing range of crops, the effort they expended on activities outside of agriculture diminished.
   * Some bands chose to settle down, others practiced a mix of hunting and **shifting cultivation** that allowed them to continue to move about.